gvwilson/sdxjs/en/src/regex-parser/index.md

 > that can do any conceivable computation.
 > [%b Conery2021 %] presents this idea and others for self-taught developers.

+[% figure
+   slug="regex-parser-finite-state-machine"
+   img="finite-state-machine.svg"
-[% figure slug="regex-parser-finite-state-machine" img="finite-state-machine.svg" alt="Finite state machine" caption="A finite state machine equivalent to a regular expression." %]
+   alt="Finite state machine"
+   caption="A finite state machine equivalent to a regular expression."

-<div class="break-before"></div>
+%]

 ## Exercises {: #regex-parser-exercises}

 ### Create objects {: .exercise}